MatthewWong68/FIFA_Mobile_League_Data_Vis/README.md

 Since there isn't any API(s) are available for the game, the only way to get the game data is to input manually.

-The scheme of the input data is:
+The sample of the input data:

 |playername|playerOVR|playerCHEM|goalScored|opponentName|opponentOVR|opponentCHEM|playerLeague|opponentLeague|
 |---       |---      |---       |---       |---         |---        |---         |---         |---           |